FortRise/FortRise/MIGRATION.md

 FortRise.ModRegisters.PickupData<T>()
 FortRise.ModRegisters.PickupType<T>()
 ```
-For simplicity sake, I did not include the other function signature which takes string instead of T. Making it much easier
+For simplicity sake of this documentation, I did not include the other function signature which takes string instead of T.
-to migrate it.

 You can still access the specific Registers as well like `PickupRegistry` and `ArrowRegistry` which contains the under the hood
 implementation of these `ModRegisters`.

 # Optional Migration
 These migrations are optional and is not needed to be migrated.
 Although it covers a good practices on what you should do to